verdaux/BookNotes/Phrases/Insults.md

 - [ ] Anybody who thinks this is missing a big idea
 - [ ] I've never known a man so unaffected by constant failure
 - [ ] Do you usually feel better about yourself after such remarks?
+- [ ] With that face?
+I'd also be angry all the time.